 - In New York State, significant sources of funds that normally would be reported in the General Fund have been pledged or dedicated to other funds for repayment of debt or project funding and are therefore reported in other governmental funds.

-The accumulated fund balance is the amount of funds available at the end of the fiscal year.
+The accumulated fund balance (or deficit) is the amount of funds available at the end of the fiscal year.
 The operating result is the amount the fund balance increased or decreased during the year.

-- The operating surplus included an $8.6 billion surplus in the General Fund.
+- The operating surplus included a $6.6 billion surplus in the General Fund.
+While General Fund expenditures exceeded revenues, the surplus includes transfers to the General Fund from other funds.

-For more detail, please see the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances (Deficits) in the Comprehensive Annual Financial Report.
+For more detail, please see the Governmental Funds Statement of Revenues, Expenditures and Changes in Fund Balances (Deficits) in the Annual Report.